stonepros/stone/doc/releases/luminous.rst

       :doc:`/rados/configuration/bluestore-config-ref`.
     - BlueStore supports `full data and metadata checksums
       <../rados/configuration/bluestore-config-ref/#checksums>`_ of all
-      data stored by Ceph.
+      data stored by Stone.
     - BlueStore supports `inline compression
       <../rados/configuration/bluestore-config-ref/#inline-compression>`_ using
       zlib, snappy, or LZ4.
-(Ceph also supports zstd for `RGW compression
+(Stone also supports zstd for `RGW compression
       <../man/8/radosgw-admin/#options>`_ but zstd is not recommended for
       BlueStore for performance reasons.)

   * *Erasure coded* pools now have `full support for overwrites
     <../rados/operations/erasure-code/#erasure-coding-with-overwrites>`_,
-    allowing them to be used with RBD and CephFS.
+    allowing them to be used with RBD and StoneFS.

   * *ceph-mgr*:

-    - There is a new daemon, *ceph-mgr*, which is a required part of any Ceph deployment.
+    - There is a new daemon, *ceph-mgr*, which is a required part of any Stone deployment.
 Although IO can continue when *ceph-mgr* is down, metrics will not refresh and some metrics-related calls (e.g., ``ceph df``) may block.
 We recommend deploying several instances of *ceph-mgr* for reliability.
 See the notes on `Upgrading`_ below.
     - The *ceph-mgr* daemon includes a `REST-based management API
       <../mgr/restful>`_.
 The API is still experimental and somewhat
-      limited but will form the basis for API-based management of Ceph going forward.
+      limited but will form the basis for API-based management of Stone going forward.
     - *ceph-mgr* also includes a `Prometheus exporter
-      <../mgr/prometheus>`_ plugin, which can provide Ceph
+      <../mgr/prometheus>`_ plugin, which can provide Stone
       perfcounters to Prometheus.
     - ceph-mgr now has a `Zabbix <../mgr/zabbix>`_ plugin.
-Using zabbix_sender it sends trapper events to a Zabbix server containing high-level information of the Ceph cluster.
-This makes it easy to monitor a Ceph cluster's status and send out notifications in case of a malfunction.
+Using zabbix_sender it sends trapper events to a Zabbix server containing high-level information of the Stone cluster.
+This makes it easy to monitor a Stone cluster's status and send out notifications in case of a malfunction.

   * The overall *scalability* of the cluster has improved.
 We have